Lesson 1: Project Management Basics

 What is Project Plan 365?

-A solution for project planning in an agile framework, with teams working in fast-paced collaborative environments that may include disparate geographic locations; it offers support for efficiently building a project plan, tracking the plan during execution and sharing the plan with team members that have restricted write access as decided by the PM.
+Project Plan 365 is a solution for project planning in traditional Gantt Chart or modern Agile which offers support for efficiently building a project plan, tracking the plan during execution and sharing the plan with team members that have restricted write access as decided by the PM.

 What is a Task?

 An activity in the project necessary to reach the project specific goals, characterized by duration, clear starts and finish dates.
 Tasks are the bricks (basic units) used for building a project plan.

 What is a Subtask?

 A smaller task that is part of a summary task.
 Commonly several subtasks that denote related activities are grouped beneath a summary task, that summarizes the data of their subtasks.